Information for researchers

 Working with In Kaart data

-Researchers can use pseudonymized In Kaart data for their research if the steering group of In Kaart approves a research proposal (link naar formulier).
+Researchers can use pseudonymized In Kaart data for their research if the steering group of In Kaart approves a research proposal.
 We strive to review the request within 2 weeks after which the applicant will be informed of the decision.
 If the request is not approved, you might be requested to revise the proposal and resubmit.
-Once your data request is approved, researchers are asked to sign a data sharing agreement (DSA).
+Once your research proposal is approved, researchers are asked to sign a data sharing agreement (DSA).
 Once we receive a signed data sharing agreement, data management will prepare a dataset.
 A typical data request takes approximately 2 weeks to prepare, but this depends on the complexity of the dataset and the availability of the In Kaart team.

 Collected data includes, among others;